Acrosoft White Logo

 One clear H1 per page.
 Logical sections.
 Simple navigation.
 These are not just design choices; they are discoverability choices.
 A well-structured page is easier for search engines to index and easier for visitors to trust.

 Every page needs one clear purpose.
-Around 70% of small business websites have no clear action on the homepage.
+Around 70% of small-business websites have no clear call to action on their homepages.
 That is a simple fix with a direct impact on how long visitors stay and what they do next.

 SEO isn’t about shortcuts or tricks; it’s about creating content that truly answers what your audience is searching for.
 When your content aligns with real user intent, it builds authority and drives results that last over time.